mngmay/node-db3-challenge/queries.md

 WHERE p.categoryID = c.categoryID
 GROUP BY c.CategoryName

+Manual Check of Categories:
+SELECT \*
+FROM Categories as c
+JOIN Products as p
+WHERE p.categoryID = c.categoryID AND CategoryName = "Produce"

 ### (Stretch) Display OrderID and a column called ItemCount that shows the total number of products placed on the order.
 Shows 196 records.

+SELECT od.OrderId, COUNT(p.ProductID) AS ItemCount
+FROM OrderDetails as od
+LEFT JOIN Products AS p WHERE p.ProductID = od.ProductID
+GROUP BY od.OrderId